 • Method 2 constrains $\pi_{k+1} \in [(1-\epsilon)\pi_k, (1+\epsilon)\pi_k]$, which is a multiplicative constraint: if $\pi_k(a\mid s) = 10^{-6}$, the allowed absolute change is only $\epsilon \times 10^{-6}$.

-• Method 1 constrains $\lvert\pi_{k+1} - \pi_k\rvert \leq \epsilon \cdot \pi^{(i)}$, which is an additive constraint: if that token has higher probability under the old policy (e.g., $\pi^{(i)}(a\mid s) = 0.1$), even if the current probability is very low, faster improvement is allowed.
+• Method 1 constrains $\lvert\pi_{k+1} - \pi_k\rvert \leq \epsilon \cdot \pi^{(i)}$, which is an additive constraint: if that token has higher probability under the old policy (e.g., $\pi^{(i)}(a\mid s) = 0.1$), even if the current probability is very low, faster improvement is allowed - provided the token still has enough observable mass under the sampling policy.

 Controlling Sampling Staleness